 On March 16, 2011 our employment agreement, dated June 8, 2009, with Corey M. Horowitz, our Chairman and Chief Executive Officer, was amended pursuant to which, in consideration of a payment of \$250,000, Mr. Horowitz agreed to reduce Additional Bonus Compensation and Royalty Bonus Compensation (as such terms are defined in Section 5(b)(ii) of the agreement) payable to him from the proceeds of patents other than the Remote Power Patent from 12.5% to 10%.
-(See "Executive Compensation - Employment Agreements, Termination of Employment and Change-In-Control Arrangements" as set forth on page 46 of this Prospectus).
+(See "Executive Compensation - Employment Agreements, Termination of Employment and Change-In-Control Arrangements" as set forth on page 38 of this Annual Report).

 On May 20, 2011, our Board of Directors approved three year extensions of the expiration dates (which were to expire in 2011) for certain outstanding options and warrants to purchase an aggregate of 1,095,218 shares of our common stock, exercisable at \$0.13 and \$0.68 per share, which included options and warrants held by Corey M. Horowitz, our Chairman and Chief Executive Officer, and an affiliated entity (aggregate of 835,218 shares), David Kahn (75,000 shares), our Chief Financial Officer, and Robert Pons (50,000 shares) and Laurent Ohana (100,000 shares), both directors.
-The extensions of the expiration dates for Mr. Horowitz (515,218 shares), David Kahn (75,000 shares), Robert Pons (50,000 shares) and Laurent Ohana (50,000 shares) were subsequently cancelled in December 2011 as the holders exercised such options prior to the original expiration dates of such options.
+The extensions of the expiration dates for Mr. Horowitz (515,218 shares), David Kahn (75,000 shares) were subsequently cancelled in December 2011 as the holders exercised such options prior to the original expiration dates of such options.

 On October 17, 2011, we repurchased 114,815 shares of our common stock from Laurent Ohana, a member of our Board of Directors, at an aggregate purchase price of \$155,000 or \$1.35 per share (the fair market value at the date of purchase).
-The repurchase was part of our stock repurchase program to repurchase up to \$4,000,000 of our common stock (See Note K to our financial statements included in this Prospectus).
+The repurchase was part of our stock repurchase program to repurchase up to \$4,000,000 of our common stock (See "Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities" on page 23 of this Annual Report).